Liviu Mocan

 Liviu Mocan (born 1955) is a Romanian sculptor and poet who works with Christian and spiritual themes.

 Early life and education

-Mocan was born and raised in Cara, Cluj county in Western Transylvania.
+Mocan was born and raised in Cara, Cluj County in Western Transylvania.
 His parents, Valer and Ana Mocan, were devoted Christians.
 Their faith greatly influenced Mocan's own spiritual development and the themes of his sculpture.

 Mocan studied sculpture in Cluj-Napoca.
 He enrolled in the Romul Ladea Art High School, graduating in 1975.
 Mocan then attended the Academy for Visual Arts in Cluj-Napoca, graduating in 1991.
-Soon after, he went to the United States, becoming artist in residence at Anderson University and Mississippi College in Clinton, Mississippi.
+Soon after, he went to the United States, becoming an artist in residence at Anderson University and Mississippi College in Clinton, Mississippi.

-Mocan is married to Rodica, a Lecturer at the Babeș-Bolyai University in Cluj-Napoca.
-They have three children: Emma Teodora, Paul Anghel and David Timotei.
+Mocan is married to Rodica, a lecturer at the Babeș-Bolyai University in Cluj-Napoca.
+They have three children: Emma Teodora, Paul Anghel, and David Timotei.